Need Help?

 Student conduct records will be disclosed only with written consent of the student’s parents or the eligible student (in the case of a student 18 years of age or older), except as otherwise allowed pursuant to FERPA and its implementing regulations.

-Examples of appropriate disclosures of records without consent include disclosure of information:
+Examples of appropriate disclosures of records without consent include disclosure of information.

 Definition of Terms

 • Advisor or Support Person -- A person who provides emotional support to a Complainant or Respondent and who may be present in a nonparticipating role to provide moral support during any meeting, hearing, or interview under the Code.
 The advisor or support person may be a currently enrolled student, parent of the student, or a CCA faculty or staff member.
 Nonparticipating means that the advisor or support person is silent and does not speak or present information during the meeting or proceeding under the Code.
 [Attorneys are not permitted to participate in any Campus meeting or proceeding under the Code, absent advance written consent of the student conduct officer or dean of students and agreement to terms.]
-Hearing dates/times will not change due to availability of advisor or support person.
+Meetings or hearing dates/times will not change due to availability of advisor or support person.

 • Case -- A case is a compilation of relevant information pertaining to the charge(s).